 The 5.5 hectare Saint Emilion vineyard is planted to 80% Merlot and 20% Cabernet Franc.
 This marks a change in the vineyard makeup.
 Previously, there was up to 11% Cabernet Sauvignon planted in the vineyard, but those vines have since been removed.
 The terroir is limestone and clay soils.

-To produce the wine of Chateau Saint Georges-Cote Pavie, vinification takes place in temperature controlled, stainless steel vats.
+To produce the wine of Chateau Saint Georges-Cote Pavie, vinification takes place in temperature-controlled, stainless steel vats.
 The wine is aged in 50% new, French oak barrels.

 There is a second wine, Cote Madeleine, which takes its name from its location on the Cote Madeleine.
 On average, between 2,000 and 2,500 cases of Chateau St. Georges-Cote Pavie are produced each year.
+Starting with the 2018 vintage, the estate added a new wine to their portfolio, Clos 1873.
+The 100% Merlot wine comes from a specific .5-hectare parcel not far from Chateau Ausone that was previously included in the Grand Vin for Saint Georges Cote Pavie.
+Clos 1873 is produced in its own cellar, which is located in a garage next to the vineyard.

 When to Drink Chateau Saint Georges-Cote Pavie, Anticipated Maturity, Decanting Time

 Chateau Saint Georges Cote Pavie is better with at least 3-5 years of bottle age.
-Of course that can vary slightly, depending on the vintage.
+Of course, that can vary slightly, depending on the vintage.

 Chateau Saint Georges Cote Pavie is best enjoyed in the first 4-12 years of life.
 Young vintages can be decanted for about 1 hour.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.